-Prerequisite: Admission to the Nursing Program
+Prerequisite(s): Admission to the Nursing Program

-NUR 112 / NUR 1012 - Basic Concepts of Pharmacology 2 Credits

-Overview of the basic principles of pharmacology including major drug classifications and prototypes of commonly used medications.
-Principles of medication administration include aspects of best practice for safe, quality, patientcentered care.
-Central points include safety, quality improvement factors in the administration of medications, patient teaching, and variations encountered when administering medications to diverse patient populations across the lifespan.
+NUR 1012 / NUR 112: Basic Concepts of Pharmacology - 2 Credits classifications and prototypes of commonly used medications.
+This course introduces central concepts including safety and quality improvement practices in the administration of medications, person centered teaching, and variations encountered when administering medications to diverse population across the lifespan.
+(Contact hours - 30)